directus/directus/docs/getting-started/introduction.md

 :::

-**Directus is an Open Data Platform built to democratize the database.** The platform can manage any content or data model, in any SQL database.
-Its intuitive no-code app and APIs serve as a wrapper over your database, providing complete, exhaustive control over your data.
-Directus does this using a technique called [Database Introspection](#database-introspection), which identifies your full database structure, then provides users full power to create, read, update and delete data via the App, REST API, or GraphQL API.
-Anything the App can do can also be done via the REST or GraphQL APIs and vice-versa.
-Since it wraps the database, you can link Directus or remove it at any time, without any impact on your existing data or data models.
+**Directus is an Open Data Platform built to democratize the database.**

+This platform can manage any content, data, or data model, in any SQL database.
+It works as a layer over your database and comes with an intuitive [no-code app as well as APIs](#app-vs-api) which provide complete, exhaustive control over your data.
+Directus does this using a technique called [Database Introspection](#database-introspection), which identifies your full database structure, then provides full power to create, read, update and delete data from the App, the REST API, or the GraphQL API.
+Since Directus simply wraps the database, you can link it or remove it at any time, with zero impact on your data or data models.

 The App comes with several [Modules](/getting-started/glossary/#modules):

 - [Content Module]() — Provides total content management.
 - [File Library]() — A full digital asset management system.
 - [User Directory]() — Create, view and manage all Users.
-- [Insights]() — Build drag-and-drop analytics dashboards.
+- [Insights]() — Drag and drop analytics dashboards.
-- [Settings]() — A special module for admin Users.
+- [Settings]() — A special module for admin Users containing:
   - **Project Settings** — Whitelabel the app, add custom CSS, and more.
 Make it yours.
   - **Data Model** — Fully build and manage your data model.
   - **Roles & Permissions** — Create any number of Roles.
 Assign granular permissions.